-Jonathan Merritt is a faith and culture writer who has published more than 1,000 articles in outlets such as The Atlantic, USA Today, National Journal, The Washington Post, and <i>CNN.com.
-He is a senior columnist for Religion News Service, America's largest provider of news and commentary focused on religion and spirituality.
+Jonathan Merritt is a faith and culture writer who has published more than 500 articles in outlets such as The Atlantic, USA Today, National Journal, The Washington Post, and <i>CNN.com.
+He is Senior Columnist for Religion News Service, America's largest provider of news and commentary focused on religion and spirituality.
 His previous books include A Faith of Our Own: Following Jesus Beyond the Culture Wars and Green Like God, which Publisher's Weekly called, "mandatory reading for churchgoers."

 Recently named one of 30 leaders reshaping Christian leadership by OutreachMagazine, Jonathan has become a popular speaker at conferences, colleges, and churches.
 As a respected Christian voice, he has been interviewed by ABC World News, Fox News, CNN, NPR, PBS, Politico, Slate, and The New York Times.

 Jonathan sits on the national board of directors for Bethany Christian Services, America's largest adoption and orphan care agency.
-He holds master's degrees from Southeastern Baptist Theological Seminary and Emory University's Candler School of Theology, and he resides in Brooklyn, NY.
+He holds master's degrees from Southeastern Baptist Theological Seminary and Emory University's Candler School of Theology, and he resides outside of Atlanta.

 Is the God who created us better than the God we've created?

 After following Jesus for nearly two decades, Jonathan Merritt decides to confront the emptiness of a faith that has become dry, predictable, and rote.
 In a moment of desperation, he cries out for God to show up ...